 By: Michael Balascio and Michelle Rutherford

 Legal Corner, a recurring column in Silicon Bayou News, features a discussion of legal issues relevant to entrepreneurs and start-ups.
-Legal Corner is authored and edited by Michael Balascio and Michelle Rutherford, lawyers at the New Orleans-based law firm Barrasso Usdin Kupperman Freeman & Sarver, L.L.C.
+Legal Corner is authored and edited by Michael Balascio and Michelle Rutherford, associates at the New Orleans-based law firm Barrasso Usdin Kupperman Freeman & Sarver, L.L.C.
 Michael and Michelle have significant experience advising small companies and start-ups with strategic and legal decisions.
 They are both licensed to practice law in Louisiana – with Michael also licensed in Massachusetts and New York, and Michelle in California.
 See www.barrassousdin.com for more about their background and experience.

 Much of this column has focused on how to create and protect your business.
 We know, however, that not all businesses last forever and in fact, many startups come to a natural end only a short time after their formation.
 As well, partnerships initially formed with the best of intentions can reach a point where one partner wishes to leave, or the others wish to see her leave.
 If the business has come to an end or a partner is on his way to another venture, what are your legal obligations and duties?
 How do you legally wind-up a business?
 This column will explore these questions and related issues.